Eclalang/Ecla/docs/Parser-Documentation.md

 During the parsing operations step, the `Parser` will parse the input and build the AST.
 Since the 'Parser' is a recursive descent parser, it will use the `Parse` method to parse the input.
 During the parsing operations, the `Parser` will try to parse the input following the grammar rules.
-The last valid grammar rule that can be parsed is a 'Literal' Node if the input does not match this rule since it is the last one it will throw an err.
+The last valid grammar rule that can be parsed is a 'Literal' Node if the input does not match this rule since it is the last one it will throw an error.
 Also when inside a parsing method, the `Parser` can throw errors if the subsequent tokens are not what is expected for the current grammar rule.
 For example :

 ```ecla
 import console;
 ```
-In the above example the method `ParseImportStmt` will not throw an err since the syntax is correct.
+In the above example the method `ParseImportStmt` will not throw an error since the syntax is correct.
 But if the input was :

 ```ecla
 import "con"+"sole";
 ```
-The method `ParseImportStmt` will throw an err.
+The method `ParseImportStmt` will throw an error.
-In fact it is valid because you can concatenate strings but since the parser expects a static text and not an expression so it will throw an err.
+In fact it is valid because you can concatenate strings but since the parser expects a static text and not an expression so it will throw an error.
 After the parsing operations step, the `Parser` will have built the AST and be ready to run the postprocessing step onto it.

 #### Postprocessing
 During the postprocessing step, the Ecla parser will check for dependencies resolution.
 This is done by the `File` structure which contains the `DepChecker` method.
-It is run at the end of the parsing operations and throws an err if a dependency is not resolved.
+It is run at the end of the parsing operations and throws an error if a dependency is not resolved.
 ### Edge cases
 Here are the edge cases that are handled by the Ecla parser.
 #### Operator precedence